pxchen95/artifact_removal/README.md

 * Note that segments are input into the functions as **cell arrays**.

 ## Brief Description of MATLAB Functions/Scripts
-We divide the functions/scripts into three groups as follows.
+We group the functions/scripts as follows:
 ### Algorithm 1
 *Estimates the frequency and phase shifts by maximizing the energy using Newton's ascent.*
 * newton_rand_init.m: Runs Newton's ascent using uniform random initialization